 None of the students complained.
 Every single one of them felt really well cared for and well-treated by the Technion faculty and administration.
 But they also said if you’re going to be a student here, you’ve got to be the best of the best.
 And so it was an interesting challenge for them, I think.
 There’s just an inexpressible constant pain that thrums under Israeli society every single day.
 It just doesn’t go away.

-Rabbi David Wolpe and Professor Ayelet Fishman.
+Rabbi David Wolpe and Professor Ayelet Fishman, dean of students.

 ATS: You spent a year teaching and studying at the Harvard Divinity School, beginning just a month or so before October 7 and the eruption of unsettling anti-Israel protests at Harvard and other universities throughout the country.
 Can you share some observations?